Trixie Maristela

-Trixie Maristela (born April 30, 1986) is a Filipina actress, model, beauty queen titleholder as well as a European Languages graduate from the University of the Philippines based in Queensland, Australia.
+Trixie Maristela (born April 30, 1986) is a Filipina actress, model, beauty queen titleholder as well as a European Languages graduate major in Spanish minor in French languages from the University of the Philippines.
+Now based in Melbourne, Australia.
 She finished her master's degree in Professional Accounting.

 Career

 In May 2014, she joined Philippines's most prestigious transgender beauty pageant on national television, Eat Bulaga!'s Super Sireyna Worldwide.
 She had a chance to compete with other transgender beauty icons from all around the world.
 She ended as 1st runner-up.

 In May 2015, she joined the first ever Miss Trans Manila and crowned winner.

 In October 2015, Maristela and her partner Art Sta.
 Ana published a book named He's Dating The Transgender.
 The book is a memoir about Sta.
 Ana falling in love with Maristela.

 In November 2015, she joined the Miss International Queen transgender beauty pageant in Pattaya, Thailand.
 She was crowned as the winner.

 In February 2016, Maristela starred on GMA's drama anthology series Karelasyon, her first acting role on television.
 She played the role of Queen, a transgender woman who never stops loving despite her complicated love life.
 She also starred in another drama anthology series Magpakailanman on an episode that features the real-life story of Maristela.